Quenched local limit theorem for a directed random walk on the backbone of a supercritical oriented percolation cluster for $d \ge 1$: A first quenched-annealed comparison result

 Additionally, there exists a set $\widetilde{G}_3(z,N)$ such that for all $\widetilde{\omega}\in \widetilde{G}_3(z,N)$

 and $\bP(\widetilde{G}_3(z,N))\ge 1-CN^{-c\log N}$.
 The idea behind the last two inequalities is the following.
 Since $m_{k_0}=M+\log^2 N$ we can deduce that

-by similar arguments as explained in the proof outline of Lemma~\ref{lem:BoundingU_k} below, see the discussion around the set $D(N)$ therein.
+holds with probability at least $1-C N^{-c \log N}$ by similar arguments as explained in the proof outline of Lemma~\ref{lem:BoundingU_k} below, see the discussion around the set $D(N)$ therein.
 The main idea is that the behaviour of the quenched random walk up to time $M$ mostly depends on the environment up to time at most $M+\log^2 (N)$, since the safety layer of time ensures that differences in $\xi$ up to time $M$ only happen with probability at most $CN^{-c\log N}$.
-Therefore it is sufficient to prove that
+Therefore it is sufficient to prove that the following claim holds:

-The first inequality in the last display is self explanatory.
-For the last inequality we make use of Lemma~\ref{lem:lem3.6SS} and obtain